Fanney Khan: Filming

 Principal photography of Fanney Khan commenced on 3 September 2017 in Mumbai.
 The initial filming schedule only included Kapoor, Divya Dutta and debutant actress Pihu Sand.
 Both Rao and Rai later joined the film on 3 October 2017.
 On 6 October 2017, Rai refused to film as she was not satisfied with the costumes assigned to her; as a result, shooting was postponed to late October and Rai's costume designer, Manish Malhotra, was asked to redesign the clothes.

 Filming was supposed to resume on 26 October 2017, but was further postponed after Rao fractured his leg while filming for the Farah Khan and Ali Asgar-hosted television show Lip Sing Battle.
 Eventually, Rai began filming her scenes along with Kapoor on 5 November 2017 in Mumbai.
 While filming, some photographs featuring Kapoor and Rai were leaked from the set.
 In April 2018, filming was stalled by unpaid crew members, becoming the fourth time a KriArj Entertainment production was entangled in a financial controversy.
 KriArj had had to part ways with Parmanu (2018), Kedarnath and Batti Gul Meter Chalu after in light of similar issues.
 In May 2018, the company opted out of Fanney Khan to resolve all matters concerning the production house; Bhushan Kumar of T-Series took over the task of completing the production.

 Rai's introduction song, titled "Mohabbat", was choreographed by Frank Gatson Jr., who had previously worked with Jennifer Lopez, Beyonce and Rihanna, among others.
 In June 2018, Rai completed the rehearsal for her entry sequence.
 On 19 June 2018, the final filming schedule was completed at Mehboob Studios in Mumbai.
 A wrap-up party was held at the studio and was attended by all members of the cast.

 Soundtrack

 The music of the film was composed by Amit Trivedi and Tanishk Bagchi while the lyrics were written by Irshad Kamil.

-Amit Trivedi recreated Mohammad Rafi's hit song Badan Pe Sitare and Ustad Nushrat Fateh Ali Khan's song Halka Halka.
-Tanishk Bagchi recreated Noor Jehan's 1946 song Mohabbat.
+Amit Trivedi recreated Mohammad Rafi's hit song "Badan Pe Sitare" from Prince (1969) and Ustad Nushrat Fateh Ali Khan's song "Halka Halka".
+Tanishk Bagchi recreated Noor Jehan's 1946 song "Mohabbat" from Anmol Ghadi (1946).